MarwanNour/Sparse-Neural-Networks-GPU/README.md

 ## Compiling the code:
-    - Compile all versions: make
+    - Bullet list Compile all versions: make
     - Compile a specific version: make spnn_<version>
     - Where <version> can be cpu, gpu0, gpu1, gpu2, or gpu3
 ## Running the code: ./spnn_< version >